Cults and Relationships with Narcissists

 I feel so guilty or ashamed because…

-When you allow yourself to fully feel the feelings, they can be released from your body, like taking garbage out of your home, and you feel lighter as you come to a place of acceptance: Whatever sh-t happened, already happened, I can’t change the past, but I CAN learn and grow from it.
+When you allow yourself to fully feel the feelings, they can be released from your body, like taking garbage out of your home, and you feel lighter as you come to a place of acceptance: Oh, well, whatever sh-t happened, already happened.
+I can’t undo the past, but I CAN learn and grow from it.

 6.)
 Get Help